 Terms of the Offer [To be provided.]

-Amount Available for

-Primary Subscription

-Subscription Rights for common stock

-Subscription Price Rights may be exercised at a price of \$ per share of common stock (the "Subscription Price").
-See "Description of the
+Amount Available for Primary Subscription \$[] Title Subscription Rights for common stock Subscription Price Rights may be exercised at a price of \$ per share of common stock (the "Subscription Price").
+See "Description of the Rights Offering."

-Rights Offering."

 Record Date Rights will be issued to holders of record of the Company's common stock on , 201 (the "Record Date").
-See

-"Description of the Rights Offering."

-Number of Rights Issued Rights will be issued in respect of each share of common stock of the Company outstanding on the Record Date.
-See share of common stock of the Company for every Common Share number of Rights to be issued to a stockholder on the Record Date will be rounded up to the nearest number of Rights evenly divisible by .
 See "Description of the Rights Offering."

-"Description of the Rights Offering."

-Number of Rights Required to Purchase One A holder of Rights may purchase
+Number of Rights IssuedRights will be issued in respect of each share of common stock of the Company outstanding on the Record Date.
+See "Description of the Rights Offering."
+Number of Rights Required to Purchase One Common Share A holder of Rights may purchase share of common stock of the Company for every Rights exercised.
+The number of Rights to be issued to a stockholder on the Record Date will be rounded up to the nearest number of Rights evenly divisible by .
+See "Description of the Rights Offering."
 Over-Subscription Privilege [To be provided.]
 Transfer of Rights [To be provided.]

-Subscription Period The Rights may be exercised at any time after issuance and prior to expiration of the Rights, which will be 5:00 PM Eastern

-, 201 (the "Expiration Date") (the "Subscription Period").
+Subscription Period The Rights may be exercised at any time after issuance and prior to expiration of the Rights, which will be 5:00 PM Eastern Offer Expenses Time on , 201 (the "Expiration Date") (the "Subscription Period").
 See "Description of the Rights Offering."

-Rights exercised The

-Offer Expenses The expenses of the Offer are expected to be approximately \$[ ].
+The expenses of the Offer are expected to be approximately \$[].
 See "Use of Proceeds."
+D 1